How to Revive a Dying Echeveria

 • Echeveria leaves die at the base of the plant and drop off as the plant matures.
 This is a natural part of the echeveria’s life cycle and does not mean the plant itself is dying.

-• Purple echeveria leaves indicate the plant is stressed due to excess heat, sunlight, cold temperatures or is suffering due to drought stress.
+• Purple Echeveria leaves indicate the plant is stressed due to excess heat, sunlight, or cold temperatures or is suffering due to drought stress.

-• To revive a dying echeveria, emulate some of the conditions of its natural habitat with full sunlight, warm temperatures, plant it in well draining soil and only water echeveria when the top inch of soil has dried out completely.
+• To revive a dying echeveria, emulate some of the conditions of its natural habitat with full sunlight, and warm temperatures, plant it in well-draining soil and only water echeveria when the top inch of soil has dried out completely.
 Cut away any rotting roots or leaves to prevent the rot from spreading to healthy parts of the plant.

 Leave a Reply